googlegsa/sharepoint.v3/projects/sharepoint/Build_ReadMe.txt

-Following are the steps to build Google Enterprise Connector for SharePoint 2007,2003 :
+Following are the steps to build Google Enterprise Connector for SharePoint 2010, 2007 and 2003 :
 ========================================================================================
 1. Ensure that you have Apache Ant installed on your system.
 If not, you can get it from http://ant.apache.org/bindownload.cgi